 Russia Collusion Story: A Big “Nothing Burger” or a Case for Gold?

-Gold got a boost today on weaker-than-expected inflation and retail sales figures, which casts doubt on the Federal Reserve’s ability to continue normalizing interest rates this year.
+Gold got a boost Friday on weaker-than-expected inflation and retail sales figures, casting doubt on the Federal Reserve's ability to continue normalizing interest rates this year.

-Gold got a boost today on weaker-than-expected inflation and retail sales figures, which casts doubt on the Federal Reserve’s ability to continue normalizing interest rates this year.
+Gold got a boost Friday on weaker-than-expected inflation and retail sales figures, casting doubt on the Federal Reserve’s ability to continue normalizing interest rates this year.

 As I’ve explained elsewhere, CPI is an important economic indicator for gold investors to track.
 The yellow metal has historically responded positively when inflation rises—and especially when it pushes the yield on a government bond into negative territory.
 Why lock your money up in a 2-year or 5-year Treasury that’s guaranteed to give you a negative yield?